文字機器創作集 | THE WRITING MACHINE COLLECTIVE

 * Generative art and literature

-The Writing Machine Collective (WMC) began with a group of media artists who wanted to dig into issues of emergence, complexity, and algorithmic principle in art making.
-Since its inception, WMC has published four exhibitions (2004, 2007, 2008 and 2011) in Hong Kong.
+The Writing Machine Collective (WMC) began with a group of media artists who wanted to explore issues of emergence, complexity, and algorithmic principle in art making.
+Since its inception, WMC has published six exhibitions (2004, 2007, 2008, 2011, 2014 and 2018) in Hong Kong.

 The first edition, WMC_e1 (2004.06-07), showcased interactive works that played with written texts and visual poetry through automatic collage and combinatorial logic.
 While clarifying concepts for intellectual curiosity, the involved artists looked for handy solutions for technical realization from available customs-made software packages.
 It was an attempt to solicit attention for how coding can be the conjuncture of literature, machine and visual creation.
 A large part of the research process was about clarifying concepts for our intellectual curiosity, and at the same time looking for handy solutions for technical realization from existing software packages.